This mango peach smoothie recipe is outrageously healthy and delicious. What makes this smoothie so awesome is my secret ingredient!

 So instead of using a cup of orange juice, use a cup of tea.
 Plus you get all the amazing health benefits of a cup of tea right in your mango peach smoothie!

 Related: 10 Best Online Tea Shops

 You could always use a tea with a stronger flavor profile than the Blue Mountain Nilgiri tea that I use here.
-I think any strong black tea would balance well with the fruit in this recipe.
-I’m thinking an English Breakfast tea would also work very nicely here.
-Or how about a little mango tango tea, mango black tea or a mango green tea?
+Any strong black tea would balance well with the fruit flavors in this recipe.

 You can use this recipe to make a mango peach smoothie, peach smoothie, or mango smoothie.
 Just eliminate one of the fruits and double up on the peach or the mango.

 - Boil water.